 Hammocks are not ingrained in our Dutch culture.
 I remember having one when I was a kid, which I think my parents brought as a gift from some far-away land.
 As a result, a hammock was not on my mind when packing for our overland journey in 2003.
 After our departure, the first encounter with hammocks was in Greece, where temperatures hovered above a hundred as a heatwave had struck the country.

 We were going to take it slow and had brought a pile of books.
 At one campsite, I saw one or two people lazing in hammocks and looked at them with envy.
 Our folding chairs came with comfortable but thick padding – not the best choice in this heat.

-Buying the First Hammock
+Buying Our First Overland Hammock